ewbteewbte/mc/README.md

-minecraft settings for optifine and complementary shaders
+settings for optifine and complementary shaders